tartley/tartley.github.io/posts/starship-troopers.md

-I've seen people argue that, as an expert writer, Heinlein knew precisely what he was doing, and didn't need to draw attention to his critiques of fascism in the text in order for an astute reader to realize that not everything espoused by the novel is necessarily good, or corresponds with the author's viewpoint.
+I've seen people argue that, as an expert writer, Heinlein knew precisely what he was doing, and didn't need to draw attention to his critiques of fascism in order for an astute reader to realize that not everything espoused by the novel is necessarily good, or corresponds with the author's viewpoint.
 We are still discussing the novel 60 years later, and its relationship to fascism, so he has achieved his goal of getting us to think about it.
 After all, didn't Heinlein write this partway through his drafting of what would become *Stranger in a Strange Land*, which features hippy sexual freedom, and *Troopers* itself contains nods to racial and gender equality (albeit these are somewhat ham-fisted.)
 Hence, say some, Heinlein was would not genuinely have intended to advocate militaristic or fascist views.

 I'm not convinced.
 It seems entirely possible that Heinlein was in favor of sexual freedoms, while in other regards advocating staunch militarism.
 He